 To a large bowl, add the cool rice and the chicken mixture.
 Mix to combine, which will cool the chicken.
 Add the egg and parmesan cheese and mix to thoroughly combine.

 Remove about 12-14 outer leaves.
 The final number of rolls depends on how much meat you fill them with, but I generally get around 12 rolls.

-Serve 2-3 Rolls to each person, add potatoes, and Enjoy!
+Serve 2-3 Rolls to each person and Enjoy!

 Chicken and Seared Cabbage Salad

 This warm Chicken and Seared Cabbage Salad with carrots and broccoli can be eaten by itself or on top of rice and it is great warm or cold!
 I love asian flavors and the nuttiness from the sesame oil, the saltiness from the soy sauce, with the sweetness from the honey and vinegar are a wonderful combination.

 - 1 cup broccoli florettes broken into small pieces